 With that in mind, the campaign theme is:

 Litter – It just isn’t natural (Download Poster PDF)

 Communications materials designed and produced for the campaign demonstrate the impact of litter on wildlife to convey the importance of litter prevention for all Virginians.

 Radio and television public service announcements have been produced.
-Artwork includes a campaign logo, and a poster which are both available for viewing on this site.
-If you would like a copy of the poster, contact the Council.
+Artwork includes a campaign logo and a poster, which are both available for viewing on this site.
+If you would like a copy of the poster, contact us.

 The goal of the campaign is to raise awareness about littering and its harmful impacts on living things.
 It needs to be something people think about and care enough about that they don’t do it.
 The ultimate goal is, of course, a litter-free Virginia.